New efficient algorithms for computing Gr\"obner bases of saturation ideals (F4SAT) and colon ideals (Sparse-FGLM-colon): The algorithm for saturated ideals

 \section{The \FquatreSAT algorithm for saturated ideals}

-This section is devoted to the design of an algorithm which on input $f_1, \ldots, f_s$ and $\varphi$ in $\K[\bx]$ computes a \gb of $\satid{I}{\vphi}$ for a total degree monomial ordering $\prec$, typically $\ldrl$, where $I = \langle f_1, \ldots, f_s \rangle$.
-As explained earlier, this algorithm modifies the \Fquatre algorithm~\cite{Faugere1999} to discover on the fly polynomials in $\satid{I}{\vphi}$ as early as possible during the computation.
-The use of the $\ldrl$ ordering allows us to obtain these polynomials of lowest possible degree early in the computation.
+This section is devoted to the design of an algorithm which on input $f_1, \ldots, f_s$ and $\varphi$ in $\K[\bx]$ computes a \gb of $\satid{I}{\vphi}$ for a total degree monomial order $\prec$, typically $\ldrl$, where $I = \langle f_1, \ldots, f_s \rangle$.
+As explained earlier, this algorithm modifies the \Fquatre algorithm~\cite{Faugere1999}, with the degree selection strategy, to discover on the fly polynomials in $\satid{I}{\vphi}$ as early as possible during the computation.
+The use of the $\ldrl$ order allows us to obtain these polynomials of lowest possible degree early in the computation.